 \subsection{Case Study}

-As shown in Figure \ref{fig:case}, we provide a case study on the Belka dataset to verify the effectiveness of the proposed \ours.
-Belka competition is provided to predict the binding affinity of small molecules (provided the SMILES of this molecule and three building blocks) to specific protein targets (the amino acid sequenceis available). {\ours} first retrieves papers MolTrans~\cite{huang2021moltrans} and DeepDTA~\cite{ozturk2018deepdta} from the constructed knowledge base.
-Then, it designs a frequent subsequence minging strategy and dual-CNN blocks from these papers.
-The code script is generated and executed following the designed plans.
+As shown in Figure \ref{fig:case}, we provide a case study on the BELKA task to verify the effectiveness of \ours.
+During execution, {\ours} first retrieves papers MolTrans~\cite{huang2021moltrans} and DeepDTA~\cite{ozturk2018deepdta} from the knowledge base, derives a frequent‑subsequence mining strategy with dual‑CNN blocks inspired by them, and then generates and runs code to implement the plan.
 On the contrary, {\ours} (w/o knowledge) focuses on extracting the statistical features of molecules and only adopts the simple MLPs to predict the binding probability.
-For AIDE, the final solution used the gradient boosting model, which is too simple to solve this complex task.
+As for AIDE, the final solution employs a naive gradient boosting model, which is inadequate to tackle such a complex task.
 Compared with AIDE and {\ours} (w/o knowledge), {\ours} could retrieve the potential papers and design a more expressive model for complex tasks, the higher performance could demonstrate the effectiveness of the constructed knowledge base and retrieval strategy.